DerellLicht/mingw_libs/readme.md

 inc: pdh.h
 Contains functions which provide access to the Performance Data Helper (PDH) modules in Windows OS.
 These functions provide access to performance data from the system.
+Examples of some of these pdh functions can be seen in my DerBar status-display utility.

 **DbgHelp library**
 lib: libdbghelp.a